 Funny that the only two Star Wars films that are actually good movies are produced by Gary Kurtz, who, the legend has it, fought a lot with Lucas to keep out all the things wrong with the later films.
 We original fans of the first film we were old enough by The Return of the Jedi to realize the series had jumped the shark.
 Of course the shark was still being jumped over on Happy Days so that phrase had yet to appear.
 And of course the shark was an attempt to link up with our still still insane passion for all thing Jaws.
 It was the beginning of the end for Happy Days, and of the shark craze as well.

-The films with Kurtz are moody, adult, dealing with big issues in ballsy ways.
+The films with Kurtz are moody, adult (in a way kids like), dealing with big issues in ballsy ways.
 The first two have no CGI, or endless expository dialogue and kiddie show nonsense.
-If not for Kurz's influence, I can see Star Wars sucking, and becoming just another expensive dud like the Dino Di Laurentiis King Kong remake that came out the same year.
-I saw Star Wars the very day it opened, just by chance, as a small lad, and from the poster I had pegged at some dull B-film for the kids, but King Kong was supposed to have a giant robot Kong!
-Well, we all knew real quick was a fake that turned out to be and that Kong remake was almost as big a disappointment as the Bo Derek Tarzan of the Ape Man!
+If not for Kurz's influence, I can see Star Wars flopping, becoming just another expensive dud like the Dino Di Laurentiis King Kong remake that came out the same year.
+I saw Star Wars by chance in its preview run at a Charlotte, NC theater (where my grandmother lived) as a small lad, and from the poster I had pegged it, even then, as some dull B-film for the kids, but King Kong was supposed to have a giant robot Kong!
+That was the one I most wanted to see.
+Well, we all knew real quick was a waste that turned out to be --that Kong remake was almost as big a disappointment as the Bo Derek Tarzan of the Ape Man!
 If Kurtz hadn't been around to battle Lucas's more self-sabotaging moments, Star Wars might have been filed among them.

 Kurtz didn't produce too much after Star Wars--who would need to?
-However, two major films he produced afterwards--The Dark Crystal and Return to Oz-- have such surprising mythic darkness, especially for children's films.
+However, two major films he produced afterwards--The Dark Crystal and Return to Oz-- have such surprising mythic darkness, especially for children's films they show where the darkness missing in Jedi went, the way Kurtz understood kids can handle shit that would terrify their own parents.
 Underrated sleepers, they treat their child audience like adults, as the first two Star Wars films did.
-Lucas clearly doesn't do this, as evidenced in his cuddly ewoks and childish kowtowing in later films.
+Lucas clearly doesn't do this, as evidenced in his third films' cuddly ewoks.
 Kurtz knew children don't need ewoks and hand-holding and spazzy rasta elephant eared aliens to like a movie.
 Kids can handle the dark, dark places even better than most adults.
-Once Kurtz and Lucas parted, Lucas started up with all the bad habits Kurtz had worked so hard to excise, like talking down to kids and offering bloodless, cheesy mayhem and way too much plot exposition and needless characters.
+Once Kurtz and Lucas parted, Lucas started up with all the bad habits Kurtz had worked so hard to excise, like talking down to kids and offering bloodless, cheesy mayhem and way too much plot exposition, corny jokes, dated slang, and needless characters.